Vietnamese Moon Festival 2025 - A Special Occasion in Vietnam

 The Tet Trung Thu Vietnam, also known as the Full Moon Festival, or the Vietnamese Mooncake Festival, is celebrated annually on the 15th of August in the lunar calendar (typically between September and early October of the solar calendar).
 The Vietnamese moon festival is regarded as the festival of children in Vietnam (because children love it!).
 On this day, families assemble to pay their respects to their ancestors by baking and offering cakes, sweets, and fruits on a tray, and then feasting on the offerings while gazing at the full moon.
 The kids are excited to take part in the lantern procession, munch on moon cakes and fruits, see a lion dance and hang out with their peers.

-Vietnamese Mid-Autumn Festival has been held for a long time.
-It is unclear where Vietnamese Mid-Autumn Festival first appeared, although historical records reveal that moon-worshiping ceremonies first appeared in China, during 1600-1046 BC.
+Vietnamese Full Moon Festival, often called Tet Trung Thu (Mid-autumn Festival), has a long and rich history.
+While its exact origins are unclear, historical records reveal that moon-worshiping ceremonies first appeared in China, during 1600-1046 BC.
 However, it wasn't until the Tang Dynasty (618-907 AD) that the festival was officially observed, when emperors would throw a banquet to honor the moon and deities in honor of the year's crop.
 After that, the emperor would also use the Mid-Autumn Festival to give gifts to his officials in recognition of their service and efforts throughout the year.
 Over time, it developed into a multi-day celebration when people gathered to honor the moon, pray for good fortune and fertility, and spend time with family and friends while gazing in awe at the full moon.
-This festival was later introduced to Vietnam.

-There are unique customs and myths associated with the Vietnamese version as well.
+This festival was later introduced to Vietnam, where it developed its own unique customs and myths.
 The most well-known story from Vietnamese culture is about a guy named Cuoi who, by clinging to a supernatural banyan tree, was carried to the moon.
 Vietnamese people claim that a guy may be seen seated behind a tree in the full moon's shadow if you look at it just right.
 On the eve of the Mid-autumn Festival, little ones carry lit lanterns around the streets to guide Cuoi back to Earth.

 Many Vietnamese people once lived in the rural area, therefore, the celebration of the harvest is also an important part of Vietnamese Trung Thu.
 At the start of the eighth lunar month, Vietnamese farmers began reaping their rice crops.
 Parents who work in agriculture frequently have limited opportunities to spend time with their children.
 Therefore, they may make amends for missed time and spend quality time with their kids during this month's full moon.
 After a successful harvest, this Full Moon is also a good time to honor the gods by presenting sacrifices to them.